 I. PURPOSE

-The procurement opportunities newsletter, commonly referred to as the Contract Reporter, is New York State’s central source of bid opportunities for Commodities, Services and Technology.
-The Contract Reporter is published weekly and contains individual procurement opportunities valued at $15,000 or more from State agencies, public authorities, public benefit corporations and others (Economic Development Law §142).
+The procurement opportunities newsletter, commonly referred to as the Contract Reporter, is New York State’s central source of bid opportunities for Commodities, Services (including Construction Services) and Technology.
+The Contract Reporter is published daily, Monday through Friday, excluding legal holidays, and contains individual procurement opportunities valued at $50,000 or more from State agencies, public authorities, public benefit corporations and others (Economic Development Law §142).

-On a quarterly basis, the Contract Reporter publishes projected procurement opportunities from State agencies in the amount of $5,000 - $15,000 and from SUNY and CUNY in the amounts of $10,000 to $20,000 (see State Finance Law §161(2)(m) for State Agency requirements and Economic Development Law §142(2)(b) for SUNY and CUNY requirements).
+On a quarterly basis, the Contract Reporter publishes projected procurement opportunities from State agencies in the amount of $5,000 - $50,000 and from SUNY and CUNY in the amounts of $10,000 to $50,000 (see State Finance Law §161(2)(m) for State Agency requirements and Economic Development Law §142(2)(b) for SUNY and CUNY requirements).
 In addition, projected procurements worth $200,000 or more from State agencies, public authorities, public benefit corporations, SUNY and CUNY are published on a semi-annual basis (Economic Development Law §142(5)).

 Also, State agencies are required to notify the Commissioner of Economic Development of a procurement contract for goods or services from a foreign business if the amount of the contract is equal to or greater than $1,000,000 (State Finance Law §139-i(2)(a)).